Ask Slashdot: Is Computing As Cool and Fun As It Once Was?

 Re: (Score:2)

-Re: rose colored glasses (Score:2)
+Re: rose colored glasses (Score:3)

 Are you a Hacker or a Gamer?
 It makes a difference (Score:4, Insightful)